 Roles and Responsibilities of the Chairman and Chief Executive

 The Chairman is responsible for leading an effective Board, upholding the highest levels of corporate governance throughout the Company particularly at Board level; and ensuring that the overall strategy of the Group is considered and deemed appropriate by the Board as a whole.

-The Chief Executive, William Hindmarch and Executive Director, Rupert Garton, are responsible for proposing the Group’s strategy and its implementation as well as the day to day management of the Group.
+The Chief Executive, William Hindmarch and Executive Directors, Rupert Garton and Ben Hughes, are responsible for proposing the Group’s strategy and its implementation as well as the day to day management of the Group.

 The Board has established an Audit Committee and Remuneration Committee each of which have written terms of reference.

-The Audit Committee comprises David Firth (Chairman) and Michael Hindmarch.
+The Audit Committee comprises David Firth (Chairman) and Daniel Burns.
 The Committee meet as deemed necessary but at least twice a year.

 The Audit Committee is responsible for: